Fumnanya92/Darey.io_Projects/Cloud_Services/Aws/VPC-Peering-with-security-group-configuration.md

    - After creating both VPCs, you should see them listed under "Your VPCs" in the VPC dashboard.
     ![screenshot of created VPC-A and B](image/peeringAB.png)

+7. **Create public and private subnets each for VPC-A and VPC-B

 ## Task 2: Initiate VPC Peering Connection

 1. **Navigate to the Peering Connections section**